FirelightWP/easy-fancybox/readme.txt

 <div class="fancybox-hidden">
 `

 **C.** Right after that starting on a new line, insert all other images you want to show in your gallery.
 You can even use the WordPress internal gallery feature with the shortcode `[gallery link="file"]`.
 NOTE: if the gallery thumbnail is attached to the post, it will be show a second time when flipping through the gallery in FancyBox.
-If you do not want that, use an image that is not attached to the post as gallery thumbail.
+If you do not want that, use an image that is not attached to the post as gallery thumbnail.

 **D.** Close the hidden div with the following code on a new line:
 `